Family Encyclopedia >> Home & Garden

 12. Monstera

-What plants do you have in your house?
+What low-light plants are thriving in your home?